sammuehlebach/EECS-348-Team-Project/README.md

 # **Meeting 10/11/2023**

-Time: 10/04/23 at 6:00 PM (CT)
+Time: 10/11/23 at 6:00 PM (CT)
 Place: Virtual (Via Microsoft Teams) and in-person
-Attendance: Josh, Jennifer, Mark, Sam, Jawad
+Attendance: Mark, Sam, Josh, Jennifer
 Purpose: Continue working on the requirements document.

+Looking through the requirements document, we decided to remove the optional variable declaration function from the project.
+We decided that using this function would necessiate an additional command line prompt for the user to enter the information, and be difficult to code.
+Josh built the use case diagram previously, and we added that to the requirements document.
+We also changed factorial from optional to desirable.

+We made updates to section 1, added some items to the glossary, and worked on formatting.
+We decided to wait until Friday to post the completed requirements document in order to give our requirements engineer (Jawad) time to review it.

+For next week's meeting, we will brainstorm ideas for design and go over the next part of the project assignment.